 The electromagnetic brake: a modern technology

 However, it shows its limits during emergency stops or on steep descents, as it does not provide the necessary braking power on its own.
-That is why it is often coupled with a mechanical brake.
+That is why it is often paired with a mechanical brake.

-The foot and friction brake: supplementary solutions
+The foot and friction brakes: supplementary solutions

 These two braking systems are mainly available on entry-level models.
 Simple and inexpensive, they remain effective despite quite logical limitations.